menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_map_test.md

 5. Expected : The success count of valid organs to be the same as noted in available organs
 6: Expected : Should not be any clickable button "view failed patients"

+### Test 18 - Marker Colors for Alive/Dead Patients
+1. Log in as a clinician
+2. (Given that there are patients in the database) View the map
+3. Expected: markers are colored differently depending on if the patient is alive or dead

 ## Test History